FolkerKinzel/CsvTools/README.md

 [![NuGet](https://img.shields.io/nuget/v/FolkerKinzel.CsvTools)](https://www.nuget.org/packages/FolkerKinzel.CsvTools/)

-.NET-library to read and write CSV files.
+.NET library to read and write CSV files.

 It is used as a dependency in [FolkerKinzel.Contacts.IO](https://github.com/FolkerKinzel/Contacts.IO) - an easy to use .NET-API to manage contact data of organizations and natural persons, including a data model and classes to